Welcome to today's edition of the Rush 24-7 podcast.

 He says that he didn't know anything about what the campaign did, meaning that's what Cruz told Carson.

-Now, Carson later said a culture exists within the Cruz campaign that would allow people to take advantage of a situation like this very dishonest way.
+Now, Carson later said a culture exists within the Cruz campaign that would allow people to take advantage of a situation like this in a very dishonest way.

-Here comes Sarah Palin, endorser of uh of Donald Trump on Facebook.
+Here comes Sarah Palin, endorser of Donald Trump on Facebook.

 Dirty politics.

-She writes, Thank heavens Donald Trump opened so many eyes to the lies, corruption, and total lack of accountability that comes so naturally to the permanent political class.
+She writes, thank heavens Donald Trump opened so many eyes to the lies, corruption, and total lack of accountability that come so naturally to the permanent political class.

 And Senator Ted Cruz was spot on when he once noted that millions of Americans are asking for accountability and truth, which is why it's so curious, Sarah Palin writes, and why it saddens us.